amirmasoudabdol/SAM/doc/Components.md

 In SAM, the `Journal` object is often a container for accepted publications. `Journal` is designed to mimic the reviewing process.
 Therefore, it can use any arbitrary algorithm for deciding whether a *Submission* will be accepted or not.

-Below is a list of variables and parameters `Journal`.
+Below is a list of variables and parameters of `Journal`.

-- `_max_pubs`, maximum number of publications before stop accepting new publications
+- `_max_pubs`, maximum number of publications before journal stops accepting new publications
-- `_pub_bias`, publication bias rate
+- `_pub_bias`, the publication bias rate
-- `_alpha`, significance $\alpha$.
-This can differ from `TestStrategy`’s $\alpha$.
+- `_alpha`, the significance $\alpha$. ***Note:*** This can differ from `TestStrategy`’s $\alpha$.
 - **[`selectionStrategy`](#selection-strategy)**, journal’s selection strategy.
 - `isStillAccepting()`, a function returning the state of the journal.
 - `review()`, `accept()`, `reject()`,
-- `submissionList`, a list of accepted submissions.
+- `submissionList`, a list of accepted submissions, i.e., publications.
 - [more ...](doxymark/class_journal.md)

 You can set these parameters using [`Journal Parameters`](ConfigurationFileSpecifications.md#journal-parameters) section of the configuration file.

 #### Selection Strategy

 `SelectionStrategy` implements the logic behind accepting or rejecting a submission.
 The simplest algorithms are mainly working with *p*-values and based their decision on that.
 However, more elaborate selection strategies can incorporate different metrics or criteria, e.g., pre-registration, sample sizes, or meta-analysis, into their final decision.
-For instance, if appropriate, a journal can have an updated estimation of the effect size from its current publications pool and incorporate that to accept or reject widely different submissions.
+For instance, if appropriate, a journal can have an updated estimation of the effect size from its current publications pool and use that to accept or reject submissions with significantly different effect sizes.

 #### Submission

 A `Submission` is a small container, created by the `Researcher` and provided to the `Journal`.
 It provides a simple interface between `Journal, Experiment` and `Researcher` objects.

-After performing the test and deciding the outcome variable, the `Researcher` put together a report containing necessary information for the `Journal` to decide whether to accept or reject the `Experiment`.
-In fact, a `Submission` resembles a `paper` when it’s at the hand of the researcher and it will resemble a `publication` after being accepted by the journal.
+After performing the test and deciding the outcome variable, the `Researcher` puts together a report containing necessary information for the `Journal` to decide whether to accept or reject the `Experiment`.
+In fact, a `Submission` resembles a *paper* when it is at the hand of the researcher and it resembles a *publication* after being accepted by the journal.

 `Submission`’s variables are: